huntabyte/bits-ui/content/components/alert-dialog.md

 ---
 title: Alert Dialog
-description: Presents critical information or prompts to the user, typically requiring their attention or action.
+description: A modal window that alerts users with important information and awaits their acknowledgment or action.
 ---

 <script>